They allow us to re-use code instead of repeating it.

 vec[allIndices]

-[1] "the" "is" "my" "cat" "in" "chair"
+[1] "the" "is" "my" "tree" "cat" "in" "elm"

-If the program REALLY works, it will work for a different example just by changing vec
+If the program REALLY works, it will work for a different example just by changing vec.

-So let’s change vec
+So let’s change vec and see:

 Looking good!